-In general, Buddhism is the official religion of Cambodia.
-About 97% of the Cambodian population can be considered as Buddhist followers.
+In general, Buddhism is the official Cambodian religion.
+About 97% of the Cambodian population are Buddhist followers.
 Most of them are Theravada Buddhist.
 Other popular religions include Islam (2.1%), Christianity (1.3%), and ethnic religions (0.3%).

-Buddhism plays such an essential part that Dhamma teachings in monasteries with Sangha (monks) are developed in most of the temples in Cambodia.
-With the history progress, the original beliefs of Theravada Buddhism did integrate with the local rituals to create an indigenous culture of the Cambodian.
+Buddhism plays such an essential part that Dhamma teachings in monasteries with Sangha (monks) developing in most of the temples in Cambodia.
+Over time the original beliefs of Theravada Buddhism did integrate with the local rituals to create an indigenous culture of the Cambodian.

 Dominant Religions In Cambodia

 Buddhism has been existing in Cambodia since the 5th century AD at least.
 Some documents even suggest that it had dominated the country from the 3rd century BC.
-With more than 95% of the citizens following Theravada Buddhism, the most ancient and strict Buddhist school around the world, Cambodia is among the greatest capital of this religion.
-The national government authorized Theravada Buddhism as its national and official religion in the late 13th century.
+With more than 95% of the citizens following Theravada Buddhism, Cambodia is among the greatest capital of this religion.
+The government authorized Theravada Buddhism as the national and official Cambodian religion in the late 13th century.
 Since then, it has become one of the Cambodian cultural identity.

 Theravada Buddhism appears in not only cultural and spiritual events but it is also recognized in the national laws under Article 43 of the Cambodian Constitution.
 In the Cambodia’s national slogan: “Nation, Religion, His Majesty”, we can see that Buddhism is really important for the Khmer community.
 The spiritual life has been deeply etched into the belief and become a typical part of the Khmer.